-As of 08.01.2016 all children up to age 15 are entitled to dental care through their health plan as part of the healthcare services basket.
-(Until 2015 eligibility was only until age 12 and as of 01.01.2016 it was extended to age 14.)
+As of January 2019, all children up to age 18 are entitled to dental care through their health plan as part of the healthcare services basket.

 Who is Eligible?

-- Those who are covered by National Health Insurance who are younger than 15 years old when treatment is requested (as of 2017).
+- Those who are covered by National Health Insurance who are younger than 18 years old on the day they are referred for treatment.

 How to Claim It?

 - All children are automatically covered by the health plan where they are registered and where they receive the healthcare basket services.